 Villa La Foce was built in the late 15th century, and it aimed to serve as a resting place for pilgrims and merchants who travelled along this busy road.
 Around 1924, it was inhabited by Antonio and Iris Origo and became a farm full of life and agricultural activities.

-The garden, designed by Iris together with the English architect Cecil Pinsent, is considered a perfect example of the harmonious fusion of 20th-century architecture and landscape between the taste and traditions of Italy and England.
+The garden, designed by Iris and the English architect Cecil Pinsent, is considered a perfect example of the harmonious fusion of 20th-century architecture and landscape with the taste and traditions of Italy and England.

 Villa Cetinale

 The wedding took place in Villa Cetinale, in Tuscany.
-It is a wonderful mansion located near Ancaiano in the municipality of Sovicille, Siena.
-Villa Cetinale is one of the many Italian locations chosen by major film and television productions.
+It is a beautiful mansion located near Ancaiano in Sovicille, Siena.
+Villa Cetinale is one of the many Italian locations chosen by significant film and television productions.

 The building of Villa Cetinale has a quadrangular ground plan and is spread over three floors, located above a large terrace.
-The pride of Villa Cetinale is its Baroque landscape garden, considered one of the most important in Italy.
-Villa Cetinale, in all, has thirteen rooms that create refined spaces in which luxurious draperies, large four-poster beds and decorative cabinetry follow one another.
+The pride of Villa Cetinale is its Baroque landscape garden, which is considered one of the most important in Italy.
+In all, Villa Cetinale has thirteen rooms that create refined spaces in which luxurious draperies, large four-poster beds, and decorative cabinetry follow one another.

 Argiano

-While in Italy, Logan Roy sets up his headquarters at Argiano, an estate surrounded by vineyards and cypresses in the Montalcino area.
+While in Italy, Logan Roy sets up his headquarters at Argiano, an estate surrounded by vineyards and cypresses in Montalcino.

 Argiano is one of the oldest estates and cellars in the Montalcino area.
-It boasts more than 100 hectares of land, 52 of which are vineyards and olive groves arranged in a single body around the splendid Renaissance-era villa.
+It boasts more than 100 hectares of land, 52 vineyards and olive groves arranged in a single body around the splendid Renaissance-era villa.

 In addition to agritourism, the main floor of the villa, overlooking the Sienese hills and the Val d’Orcia, will host an art gallery with paintings of the Sienese Renaissance, which will be open, for now by appointment only, starting early next year.